 Ken Stumbled Onto Pyramidion of Ramose

-Ramose was a fairly affluent professional scribe during the reign of Ramesses II, but not a particularly important historical figure.
+Ramose was a fairly affluent professional scribe during the reign of Ramses II, but not a particularly important historical figure.
 He built himself three modest tomb structures in the village of Deir el-Medina.

-Archeologists have recovered the limestone pyramidion from one of those tombs, and it’s in remarkably good condition.
+Archeologists have recovered the limestone pyramidion from one of those minor tomb buildings, and it’s in remarkably good condition.
 It’s an excellent example of the mainstream symbolism a typical middle-class Egyptian would use in that period.

 The official religion at the time of Ramose was sun worship.
 Appropriately, each of the four faces of Ramose’s pyramidion depict aspects of the cult of Horus, the sun god.